cl-patterns

 Put more simply, cl-patterns is a system for sequencing and composing music and noise via Lisp code.

-Its code is primarily hosted on GitHub, which is also the best place to find its documentation currently; see the README for the overview, or the doc directory for additional help and information.
+Its code is primarily hosted on GitHub, which is also the best place to find its documentation currently; see the README for an overview, or the doc directory for additional help and information.

 Examples